amd/ZenDNN/docs/operator/operator.md

+(Copyright (c) 2025 Advanced Micro Devices, Inc. All rights reserved.)

 # ZenDNN* Operator

-The **ZenDNN*** **Operator** is a central architectural component in the ZenDNN* framework designed to manage the lifecycle and execution of computational kernels.
+The **ZenDNN\* Operator** is a central architectural component in the ZenDNN* framework designed to manage the lifecycle and execution of computational kernels.
 It plays a pivotal role in ensuring that deep learning operators are executed with maximum efficiency, adaptability, and hardware awareness.

 <img src="../images/operator.png" alt="ZenDNN* Operator" width="700"/>